 MDF is manufactured using wood fibres that are gathered from hardwoods and softwoods that have been broken down.
-High temperatures and pressures are used along with waxes and resins to bind the wood fibers together and make the sheets of MDF that we use to create skirting boards.
+High temperatures and pressures are used along with waxes and resins to bind the wood fibres together and make the sheets of MDF that we use to create our MDF skirting boards.

 Why Use MDF Over Softwoods Like Pine Or Hardwoods Like Oak?

 When our customers ask us what material we recommend they use for their skirting and architrave, we always tell them that MDF is the best option for many reasons (we also recommend HDF, but that's for another post!):

 - MDF is cheaper than almost every other common material used to create skirting boards.

 - MDF is made to last and will generally last for as long as the property it is used within.

 - The surface of MDF is smooth making the final paint finish smooth also.
 This is a benefit of not having a grain and imperfections such as knots and holes commonly found in materials like Pine.

 - MDF won't expand and contract like wood

 - Our MDF is made with 100% softwood fibres which keeps the density of the material consistent throughout the board (a lot of MDF consists of hardwood and softwood fibres leading to irregularities within the board).

 - We use the densest MDF available on the market.